Work Stress & Burnout

 - Brain fog and poor concentration

-- Headache, neck tightness, or body heaviness
+- Headaches, neck tightness, or body heaviness

 - Daytime sleepiness